Wed 13 Aug 2025

 Tribunal compensation

-It is likely that the new rates for the 2025/26 year will be announced in February or March 2025 and will apply to dismissals occurring on or after 6 April 2025.
-In 2024, the limit on the compensatory award for unfair dismissal increased from £105,707 to £115,115.
-Also in 2024, the limit on a week's pay (used for calculating statutory redundancy payments and the basic award for unfair dismissal) increased from £643 to £700 meaning that the maximum basic award and maximum statutory redundancy payment increased to £21,000.
+The limit on a week's pay (used for calculating statutory redundancy payments and the basic award for unfair dismissal) increased from to £700 to £719 meaning that the maximum basic award and maximum statutory redundancy payment increased to £21,570.

 Guidelines for injury to feelings awards